 This phase also follows the four Rs of intestinal health:

-1. Remove: Cut out all foods that disrupt a healthy microbiome, such as harmful bacteria, pathogens, toxins.
+1. Remove: Cut out all foods that disrupt a healthy microbiome.
 This means all foods that have come into contact or were produced with:

 - Other medications

 2. Repair: Consume a plant-based diet and taking supplements that repair the gut and support the microbiome